Open

 - Completed steam trap audit report

-- Paid steam trap audit invoice, if audited by a third party
+- Paid steam trap audit invoice, if a third-party contractor performed the audit

 Eligibility